Bright green and flavorful, this easy pesto recipe comes together in minutes and is good for pasta, sandwiches, and meats, especially grilled chicken.

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

 Ingredients

-- 2 cups fresh spinach, washed
+- 2 cups fresh spinach leaves, washed

 - ½ cup fresh arugula

-- ¼ cup pine nuts
+- ¼ cup walnuts, or pine nuts

 - 1 shallot, minced

-- 2 to 4 teaspoons lemon juice (of ¼ to ½ a lemon)
+- 2 to 4 teaspoons lemon juice, of ¼ to ½ a lemon

 - ⅓ cup olive oil